AdobeDocs/developer-distribute/src/pages/guides/zxp/resources.md

 ---

 # Resources
 Here is a list of resources on how to build your plugin and get help during the development process.
-Head to [Developer Distribution](https://developer.adobe.com/distribute/home) when you’re ready to publicly list your plugin on the Adobe marketplaces.​
+Head to [Developer Distribution](https://developer.adobe.com/distribute/home) when you’re ready to publicly list your plugin on the Adobe marketplaces.

 ## [Explore Adobe Exchange](https://exchange.adobe.com/apps/browse/cc)
 With Exchange, Adobe provides you with an easy way to distribute and monetize your integrations.